- It can cost around $50,000 to hire just one software engineer. Experienced engineers will have a yearly salary averaging $148k.

 - You can find developers on Upwork for as low as $8/hour.

-With all these variations, the question is not how much software costs to build, it’s what kind of software can I get within my budget.
+With all these variations, the question is not how much software costs to build, it’s what kind of software you can get within your budget.
 Your budget can be $10 or $10 billion and that’s how much the app will cost.
-Following are the biggest factors impacting the cost of your software project.
+Next, we’ll list the biggest factors impacting the cost of your software project.
 Our goal is to help you understand the landscape so you can ask better questions.

-The cost of building software is mostly going to be the cost of the team you want to assemble to do it.
-In terms of functions / roles the team should at least consist of: design, architecture, frontend, backend, mobile, devops and product management.
+The cost of building software is mostly going to be the cost of the team you need to assemble to do it.
+In terms of functions/roles the team should at least consist of design, architecture, frontend, backend, mobile, devops and product management.
 Team members with expertise in data science, artificial intelligence, or another specialized field may be required depending on the complexity and focus of the application.
 The salaries and hourly rates for each of these individuals vary a lot.
 Assembling a team is a balancing act between experience and costs.
 Conservatively, putting the right experience together to build a team can cost upwards of $600k.
 There’s no wonder why companies raise millions to build out products.

 An “app” can be built in a weekend by a student using the right tools and taking the right shortcuts.
 The same app can take a year or more to build for a startup with $10M in the bank.
 These apps will be vastly different.
 The student may be able to “demo” their concept, and the full-fledged team may be able to create a sophisticated application that can withstand a large consumer base.

 The obvious factor of how much an app will cost is how much you can spend on it.
-We’ll you walk through the different paths taken by business owners when they have different budgets and our recommendations for each path.
-The product will be very different, but luckily there is a point in which more budget does not necessarily mean a better product.
+We’ll walk you through the different paths taken by business owners when they have different budgets and our recommendations for each path.
+The product will be quite different, but luckily there is a point in which more budget does not necessarily mean a better product.

 Without knowing the specifics of your situation, we can’t tell you how much you need to spend to get the app of your dreams, but we can share a few stories to help you figure it out for yourself.
 We will go through them, one by one, from least to most cash intensive.